 Clark was a first-team All-OVC selection as a junior and was named to the OVC All-Tournament team as a sophomore and junior.
 A member of the program's NCAA Tournament Team in 2000, she set the single-season and career marks for 3-pointers and was given the Ed Steitz Award as the Best 3-point Shooter in the Nation by the National Basketball Hall of Fame.
 Clark also made OVC Academic Honor Roll two times during her career, and landed on Tech's Athletic Director's honor roll all eight semesters of her career.

 During her time at Tech, Clark led her team in accuracy from behind the arc in all three seasons that she lettered under Worrell.
-She tallied a percentage of .406 from downtown, shooting 92-for-225 over three seasons at Tech.
+She tallied a percentage of .406 from downtown while making 225 three-pointers during her career.

 In high school, Clark was an All-American for Insell at Shelbyville Central.
 She was a member of the 1995 state championship team and was named Midstate Player of the Year by the Tennessean as a senior.
 Shelbyville won three straight District and Region titles and finished runner-up at the state tournament during Clark's senior year.

-She was also a member of an AAU national championship team in 1996 and served as the head coach of the Tennessee Ladies AAU squad in 1999.
+She was also a member of an AAU national championship team, Shelbyville SportShop, in 1996 and served as the head coach of the Tennessee Ladies AAU squad in 1999.

-Always the dedicated professional, Clark was a keynote speaker at the Women's Professional Luncheon in Shelbyville in 2009 and a Nike WBCA Assistant Coaches' Round table presented in San Antonio in 2010.
+Always the dedicated professional, Clark was a keynote speaker at the Women's Professional Luncheon in Shelbyville in 2009 and a Nike WBCA Assistant Coaches' Round Table presenter in San Antonio in 2010.
 She graduated from TTU in 2002 with her bachelor's degree in health and physical education.